Goge052215/VorTeX/README.md

    - Click the "Visualize" button to visualize the expression.
    - The expression will be processed under Manim module and displayed in .mp4 file

+7. **Settings:**
+   - Click the "Settings" button to open the settings window.
+   - The settings window allows you to customize the application's behavior and appearance, also you can check the debug logs here.

 ## Example Expressions

 - **Simplified $\LaTeX$ Mode, SymPy Mode:**